-National Energy Technology LaboratoryCoordinator: Madhava (Syam) Syamlal
+National Energy Technology LaboratoryCoordinator: Jimmy Thornton

 As the lead laboratory for DOE’s Office of Fossil Energy, the National Energy Technology Laboratory (NETL) relies on a strong onsite research program conducted by federal scientists and engineers working in partnership with academia, other research institutions, and the private sector.
 NETL’s state-of-the-art capabilities and facilities are located in Morgantown, West Virginia; Pittsburgh, Pennsylvania; and Albany, Oregon.

 Carbon Capture: Ionic liquids (ILs) exhibit many desirable properties for deployment as part of a carbon capture process, including thermal stability, low vapor pressure, negligible flammability and, depending on the functionalization, good selectivity for CO2.
 Information regarding the energetics of the reaction of CO2 with ILs, obtained via ab initio calculations, can help shed light on the suitability of candidate ILs for use in real-world carbon capture operations.
-NETL is interested in accurately modeling such reactions using ab initio methods such as coupled cluster, resolution of the identity second-order Møller–Plesset perturbation theory, Density Functional Theory, symmetry adapted perturbation theory and quantum mechanics/molecule mechanics methods.
+Another area of interest is in the screening of mixed matrix membranes consisting of metalorganic framework (MOF) materials embedded in polymeric materials.
+NETL is interested in accurately modeling such reactions using ab initio methods such as coupled cluster, resolution of the identity second-order Møller–Plesset perturbation theory, Density Functional Theory, symmetry adapted perturbation theory, and quantum mechanics/molecule mechanics methods.

-Understanding the performance of energy, environmental and chemical process devices based on multiphase flow physics is extremely challenging.
+Understanding the performance of energy, environmental, and chemical process devices based on multiphase flow physics is extremely challenging.
 Having the means to impact their design early in the developmental process is critically important to control costs and reduce the risk of not meeting performance standards.
-There is a critical need for science-based models with quantified uncertainty for reducing the cost and time required for development of multiphase flow devices.
+There is a critical need for science-based models with quantified uncertainty for reducing the cost and time required for the development of multiphase flow devices.
 NETL’s Multiphase Flow Science research program is a strategic combination of computational and physical models of reacting multiphase flows whose purpose is to provide these validated science-based modeling tools.

-Opportunities exist to work with a crosscutting team of engineers and scientists skilled in development and application of multiphase computational fluid dynamics software and multiphase experimentation.
+MFIX-Exa is a CFD discrete element model (CFD-DEM) code being developed to run efficiently on Exascale computers, which are expected in 2021.
+On those machines the MFIX-Exa project team will conduct a challenge problem simulation, achieving a 1000-fold increase in the number of DEM particles compared with the current state-of-the-art.Opportunities exist to work with a crosscutting team of engineers and scientists skilled in development and application of multiphase CFD software and multiphase experimentation.
 Typical applications of multiphase computation will include fluidized bed combustion, gasification, carbon capture, chemical looping combustion and gasification.
 Activities can span from fundamental code development, validation with experimental data, and uncertainty quantification.

 Innovative Energy Concepts (IEC)